Africell: Company overview

 Africell was founded in 2001.
 It has US ownership and is headquartered in London, United Kingdom.
 The company has approximately 10,000 direct and outsourced employees and currently operates in four countries – The Gambia, Sierra Leone, Democratic Republic of Congo and Angola.

 Africell is a market leader in The Gambia and Sierra Leone, with approximately 60% market share of the telecoms sectors in each.
 In Democratic Republic of Congo, Africell has between 20 and 25% market share in the provinces in which it is active.
 There has been significant subscriber growth in all markets since 2010.
 As of January 2023, Africell has almost 20 million subscribers.
 Its Africell Impact Foundation was launched in July 2022.

 Africell is among the fastest-growing mobile telecommunications companies in Africa.
 The group is undergoing rapid expansion due to strong demographic trends in Africa (in terms of age, education, urbanisation and other factors), deepening telecoms penetration in most African countries, and the increasing availability of affordable smartphones.
 In addition to investing in mobile network operations and telecommunications infrastructure, Africell's strategy involves developing fintech products and services such as micro-payments, micro-insurance and micro-finance which - in addition to helping individual customers - have a multiplier effect on wider economic growth in Africa.

-In January 2021, it was announced that Africell had won a competitive international tender process for a telecommunications license in Angola.
+In January 2021, Africell won a competitive international tender process for a telecommunications license in Angola.
 Africell launched services in Angola in April 2022, the first new or independent operator in two decades to do so.